SAP-samples/teched2025-DA160/exercises/ex0/README.md

 SAP Business Data Cloud is a fully managed SaaS solution that unifies and governs all SAP data and seamlessly connects with third-party data—giving line-of-business leaders context to make even more impactful decisions.
 Built as part of SAP’s broader data and analytics strategy, BDC is designed to bring together both SAP and non-SAP data sources into a single, trusted environment.
 By harmonizing enterprise data and embedding governance frameworks, it ensures accuracy, consistency, and compliance, thereby reducing the risks often associated with fragmented data landscapes.

-SAP Business Data Cloud was launched at SAP Business Unleashed on Feb 13, 2025, and is now generally available.
+SAP Business Data Cloud was launched at SAP Business Unleashed Event on Feb 13, 2025, and is now generally available.

 ## What are the core components of SAP Business Data Cloud formation?